Orville Adalbert Derby: Personal life and death

-Dr. Orville Derby never married and led a solitary existence, living mostly in hotel rooms.
+Derby never married and led a solitary existence, living mostly in hotel rooms.
 After the failure of an invitation by the state government of Bahia, he returned to Rio de Janeiro and committed suicide in a hotel room, on November 27, 1915, a few months after gaining Brazilian citizenship.
 He was 64 years old.
+After Derby's unexpected death, staff of the survey realised that they did not have any recent picture of him.
+They dispatched some men to Derby's hotel room, where they cleaned him up, sat him in a chair and photographed him, holding his eyes open with matchsticks.